imixs/imixs-workflow/src/site/markdown/restapi/xslt.md

 ##Group Workitems by Category

-The next example groups all workitems by txtworkflowstatus and print out the created and _amount property in each category
+You can also group entities by a Item Value.
+The next example groups all entities by the Item "txtworkflowstatus" and print out the attributes $created and _amount in each category

     <?xml version="1.0" encoding="UTF-8" ?>